-This guide provides instructions on how to provide access to library resources within Learning Management Systems like Moodle.
-Many library database agreements do not permit full-text articles (pdfs) to be stored in the LMS itself.
-However, seamless access is possible through the use of persistent links to the full-text articles.
+This guide provides instructions on how to grant access to library resources within Learning Management Systems like Moodle.
+Many library database agreements do not allow for the storage of full-text articles (PDFs) within the LMS itself.
+However, seamless access can be achieved by using persistent links to the full-text articles.

 Bookmarking the link converters

 Drag any of the links below to your bookmarks bar.

 Links 1 and 2 will link you to the converters on this page.
 Link 3 will convert your current url and save the result to your clipboard.
 See What's a bookmarklet? for more information.

 Persistent links, also known as durable, stable, or permanent links, are Internet addresses that link directly to online journal articles (and other resources) and do not change once the session is over.

 Why not copy the URL from the browser?

 Simply copying the URL (website address) that comes up while you have a full text article open in a database will likely create an unstable link.
 Technically speaking, this is due to the extra information included in the URL, unique to the session, e.g. session or client IDs, browser information, search terms, etc...
 So to avoid problems with links, make sure you always use the database-provided persistent link.

 Why is the "ezproxy.waikato.ac.nz" in the middle of the URL?